Mathematics 371: Complex Analysis

 Overview

 Because of the fact that we will be extending so many areas, this is a perfect opportunity to solidify everything that you have done before, or to get little tastes of things you haven't seen before.
-We'll start with some basics of real numbers, then earn the basics of what and why complex numbers are.
+We'll start with some basics of real numbers, then learn the basics of what and why complex numbers are.
 After that we will see interplay with geometry, linear algebra, and then head toward topics from calculus: series, differentiation and end with the richest area of all - integration.

 Grading